Highly Available NFS Exports with DRBD & Pacemaker

 drbdadm new-current-uuid --clear-bitmap ha_nfs/0

-Enter and run the following command on only one of the two cluster nodes.
-This command forces the node to become primary and creates the file system.
-Then, DRBD will replicate the file system to the other cluster node.
+Next, enter and run the following commands on only one of the two cluster nodes.
+DRBD will replicate the file systems and the directories that the commands create to the other “diskful” cluster node.

 drbdadm primary --force ha_nfs